keldu/forstio/README.md

 	schema::NamedMember<String, "bar">
 >;
 ```
-These schema classes are just meant to describe the schema itself.
+These schema classes are just meant to describe the schema structure.
 By itself, it can't do anything.
 For a message we create an instance of any MessageRoot class such as `HeapMessageRoot`.
-Using those schemas and appropriate container classes, we can now build a message class
+Using those schema classes and an appropriate container class, we can now build a message class as seen below.

 ```
 HeapMessageRoot<BasicStruct, MessageContainer<BasicStruct>> buildBasicMessage(){